adhyxn/F1-Enthusiast/README.md

 # F1 Enthusiast
-I've been a Formula 1 fan since 2021, and I created this project for my Web Technologies course in the fourth semester.
+I'm a Formula 1 fan since 2021, and I created this project for my Web Technologies course in the fourth semester.
 The concept behind the project was to cater to the newly growing Formula 1 fanbase in India.